afarhan/ubitx/README.md

 So I will release the 0.27 version and if I do not see the bug anymore, I will try to change the version name to 1.0.
 Now uBITX is an HF radio and will be able to join you in your happy hams life.
 Based on this source, you can use it by adding functions.

-I am going to do a new project based on this source, linking with WSPR, WSJT-X and so on.
-Of course, this repository is still running.
-If you have any bugs or ideas, please feel free to email me.

 http://www.hamskey.com